 1. Introduction to Ragdoll Cats

 Ragdoll cats are a large, semi-longhaired breed known for their affectionate nature and striking blue eyes.
-Originating in California in the 1960s, they were developed by Ann Baker through crossbreeding of several cat breeds.
+Originating in California in the 1960s, they were developed by Ann Baker through the crossbreeding of several cat breeds.
 Ragdolls are famous for their docile and laid-back temperament, making them great companions.
 Their name comes from their tendency to go limp when picked up, offering a relaxed, “ragdoll” appearance.
 Today, Ragdolls are one of the most popular and beloved cat breeds.

 2. Physical Characteristics of Ragdoll Cats

 Ragdoll cats are known for their large size and muscular build.
 Adult males can weigh between 15-20 pounds, while females are slightly smaller.
 They have a silky, medium to long coat, often with color patterns like colorpoint, mitted, or bicolor.
 Their fur is soft and requires regular grooming.
-Ragdolls have large, almond-shaped blue eyes that contrast beautifully with their coat colors.
+Ragdolls have large, almond-shaped blue eyes contrasting beautifully with their coat colors.
 Their gentle, plush appearance makes them visually stunning and unique in the cat world.

 3. Personality and Temperament of Ragdoll Cats